HPCE/hpce-2018-cw3/readme.md

 We're going to convert the original C++ code to OpenCL quite incrementally, keeping a trail of working versions as we go.
-You should keep track of this as labels within git, so that you can always get back to a working version (and work out what you changed that broke it).
+You should keep track of this as labels within git, so that you can always get back to a working version, and work out what you changed that broke it (however, I don't _require_ you to do this).
 If all you have is the original sequential and the highly optimised parallel GPU version, then it can be very difficult to see how the two are actually related.